canonical/ubuntu-core-docs/docs/en/build-store/refresh-control.md

 Ask a store reviewer to edit the package declaration for the gating snap on the [snap's page][1].
 The reviewer should:

 * Click on "review capabilities"
-* Under "refresh control" put a json list with the snap IDs of the snaps you want gated: \["xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx", ...\]
-* The list can, of course, contain more than one snap ID, in which case this gating snap will be able to control updates for all the gated snaps.
+* Under "Refresh Control" put a json list with the snap IDs of one or more snaps you want gated: \["xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx", ...\].
+Keep in mind this gating snap will be able to control updates for all the gated snaps.

 ## Publisher setup